UsabilityEngineering/ux-journal-maxbutevil/j01/README.md

 A final, smaller issue is that the "Game Mode" setting doesn't change when clicked.
 It appears to only have one option, making us wonder why it was even visible at all.
 Having a setting that does not respond to user input is another potential source of confusion, and makes it even less obvious that the other settings *do* respond to user input.

-This is an issue with **Consistency & Standards**; where possible, the interface should be consistent with users' previous experiences with similar tools.
+This is an issue with **Consistency & Standards**.
+Where possible, the interface should be consistent with users' previous experiences with similar tools.
 Here, there are buttons that do not look like buttons, defying user expectations.
 To make matters worse, they're invisibly split in half, doing opposite things depending on where you click.

 On the other hand, using the system wasn't a bad experience once we understood how it worked.
 If the settings more obviously functioned as buttons, and were visually split in half in some way, the interface would be much better.
 We set the "Number of Rounds" to 1, reset the other settings to their defaults, and moved on.